Appliance removal, disposal, and recycling

 OPTION 2: Recycle Your Appliance

 About 9 million refrigerators alone are thrown away each year.
 Most people think broken appliances can’t be recycled and are destined for the landfill.
 However, this is a huge misconception.
-Large household appliances such as air conditioners, refrigerators, washing machines, and dishwashers can be recycled!
-When your appliance is in poor condition or broken beyond repair, the best choice for disposal is to recycle it.
-Dumping an old appliance illegally or in a landfill can be dangerous.
+Large household appliances including stoves, air conditioners, refrigerators, washing machines, and dishwashers can be recycled!
+When an appliance is in poor condition or is broken, the best choice for disposal is to recycle it.
+Dumping an appliance illegally or in a landfill can be dangerous.

 Most appliances contain hazardous elements like Mercury and coolants that contribute to greenhouse gas emissions and destruction of the ozone layer.
 The release of these toxic chemicals can contaminate groundwater as well, making their way into the local water supply.
 These toxins can cause serious illness including cancer and damage to the liver, brain, and immune system.

-Tossing your used appliances in a landfill or somewhere illegal is harmful to the environment, the community, and your family.
+Tossing your used appliances in a landfill or somewhere illegal is not only harmful to the environment, but also the community, and your family.

 Want to do your part to protect the environment and your community in a simple way?
-Skip the dump, and recycle your old appliances.
+Just skip the dump, and recycle all your old appliances today.
 You’ll feel good about doing something good!

 City Recycling Programs